skip to Main Content

 Drug overdose deaths fall for 6 months straight as officials wonder what’s working

-By Erika Edwards, New York Times
+By Erika Edwards, NBC News

 Drug overdose deaths fell 12.7 percent between May 2023 and May 2024, according to preliminary data released by the CDC on October 16.
 White House officials state that this is the largest reduction in overdose deaths recorded, with six consecutive months of decline.
 It is also the first time since early 2021 that the number of overdose deaths has dropped below 100,000 in a 12-month period.
 This trend is widespread across the United States, with decreases observed in 41 states and in major metropolitan areas, including New York City and Seattle.